Cup-Of-JavaScript/javascript-postgres-db/readme.md

 #### Outer
 - Left vs Right
-  - Protip: Always prefer one or the other (I prefer left)
   - `Table B right join Table A` is the same as `Table A left join Table B`
+    - PROTIP: Prefer one or the other, but not both.
+I prefer left join.
   - `Table A left join Table B` reads: Return EVERYTHING from the left table and return nulls from the right table if no match

 Example: